nzimm/toolkit/README.md

 is the go-to example for this exploit.

 ### Eavesdropping
+While eavesdropping can be either active or passive, this demo uses wireshark to passively pick packet data out of a simple TCP chat application.
+The client can send data to the server in with or without encryption, which is illustrated when the wireshark wrapper *sniffer.py* displays the captured packet data.

 ### Steganography
 In contrast to encryption, steganography entails *concealing* data.
 This demo